Last updated Feb 4, 2020

 You have the credit report and the background check from the reporting agencies -- now what do you do with them?
 Spend some time learning to read the reports and create a checklist of elements to look for, including credit score, current financial obligations, and the type and severity of any criminal charges.

-Once you have evaluated all of the relevant information, create a side-by-side selection process that allows you to choose the most qualified applicant and notify them of their selection.
-Be sure to track your evaluation process so that you can clearly explain why the chosen applicant was the most qualified in the event of questions or challenges from rejected applicants.
+Once you have evaluated all of the relevant information, create a selection process that focuses on the applicant who meets all of your requirements and notify them of their selection.
+Be sure to select the applicant who submitted a completely qualified application first.
+It should be a first come, first serve approach.

 Be sure to lock in your successful applicant before rejecting other applicants.
 In addition, always have a second and third place backup in mind in case your first choice falls through.